Social Icons

 Directed by Anna Mastro

-This is mainly because the whole movie felt like an elongated pilot.
-It is what would happen if you drop Lizzy McGuire and her friends in a world of superheroes, and gave them powers.
+The main issue is that the whole movie feels like an elongated pilot.
+It’s like dropping Lizzie McGuire and her friends into a world of superheroes and giving them powers.

-You would feel with the likes of Marvel under their belt Disney will not feel the need of making another superhero movie, even if it is just for Disney+.
-They have so many titles under the Marvel banner to choose from and so many stories to explore.
-Let us be real, Disney has made more than ten films under the PG-13 radar and they have been full of class, this movie fails in comparison.
+You’d think with Marvel under their belt, Disney wouldn’t feel the need to create another superhero movie, even for Disney+.
+They have countless Marvel titles and stories to explore.
+Let’s be real—Disney has made more than ten PG-13 films full of class, and this movie pales in comparison.

-Made especially for children, this movie introduces us to a world where we discover that second born royals have superpowers.
-The movie’s focus is Sam, who hates being a royal and is a rebel in many ways than not.
-After getting busted for a rebellious act she was sent to summer school, getting there she meets other second born royals and they were told, they all have powers.
+Aimed at children, the movie introduces a world where second-born royals discover they have superpowers.
+The story focuses on Sam, who hates being a royal and is rebellious in more ways than one.
+After getting busted for a rebellious act, she’s sent to summer school, where she meets other second-born royals.
+They’re all told they have powers.

-The movie has an hour long training session, talk about not knowing what to do when you have introduced the actors.
-Director Anna Mastro made us watch these teens train for so long, which did not in the end add up when the bad guy showed up.
-The way the bad guy was dealt with and the events surrounding his accomplish, I felt like I had just watched a TV series pilot and a below par one at that.
+The movie spends nearly an hour on training scenes—talk about not knowing what to do once you’ve introduced the actors.
+Director Anna Mastro made us sit through these teens training for so long, and it ultimately didn’t pay off when the bad guy finally showed up.
+The way the villain was dealt with, along with the events surrounding his accomplice, felt like watching a subpar TV pilot.

-The movie ended with them on another mission, I just hope Disney will save us the pain and keep that mission to themselves thank you.
+The movie wraps up with the teens embarking on another mission.
+Let’s hope Disney spares us the pain and keeps that mission to themselves.
+Thank you.

 You can catch this movie streaming on Disney+.